 Learning numbers outdoors can be so much fun!
 Games like hopscotch, Mother May I, and 4 corners are easy to play and perfect for building numeracy skills with toddlers and preschoolers.
 For our favorite outdoor counting game, you’ll need some sidewalk chalk.

 Begin by writing the numbers 1 through 6 on the ground with the chalk.
 Then, roll a die and count to see which number has been rolled.
 It’s a fun way to practice counting skills, subitizing, and one-to-one correspondence.
 Finally, build some important gross motor skills by hopping to the number you have rolled or tossing a bean bag to the number.

-You can use larger numbers or simple addition and subtraction equations to practice lots of different early math skills with this fun game.
+You can use shapes, larger numbers, or simple addition and subtraction equations to practice lots of different early math skills with this fun game.
 It’s a versatile and simple outdoor activity for preschoolers and toddlers too.

 Walk the Plank

 All you’ll really need to “walk the plank” with your kids is a wooden 2×4, alphabet letters, and a blue tarp or sheet under the board to help bring your adventure to life.
 In this fun outdoor learning idea, you’ll be learning about pirates, balance, and the alphabet.